-The light displays include the iconic Zimmerman Fountain, fifteen three-dimensional Canadian Wildlife displays, the world's largest Canadian-American Flag, Noah's Ark, the lights at the top of Niagara's iconic Skylon Tower, over fifty trees in Dufferin Islands wrapped with lights and the Toronto Power Generating Station Light Show.
+The light displays include the iconic Zimmerman Fountain, three-dimensional Canadian wildlife displays, lights at the top of Niagara's iconic Skylon Tower, over fifty trees in Dufferin Islands wrapped with lights and the Toronto Power Generating Station Light Show.

 Make it your winter tradition!